Frequently Asked Questions

 Canada InfoNet’s eight-week employment acceleration & mentorship program can help you prepare for challenges like this.
 For more information, visit https://www.jvstoronto.org/canprep/no-canadian-experience/

-You are encouraged to start applying for jobs eight to 10 weeks before you come to Canada.
+You are encouraged to start applying for jobs 8 to 10 weeks before you come to Canada.
 Employers want people who can start working within a short period of time and have become more open to qualified candidates who have a valid PR before landing in Canada.
 To increase your chances for a potential interview, you should have a “Canadian style” resume.
-Once you sign up with our program, a Canada InfoNet employment specialist can help you build the relevant resume and cover letter for your occupation.

-For employment resources in the Greater Toronto area, visit JVS Toronto’s Newcomer Programs at, https://www.jvstoronto.org/find-a-job/newcomer-employment-services/
+For employment resources in the Greater Toronto area, visit JVS Toronto’s Newcomer Programs at https://www.jvstoronto.org/find-a-job/newcomer-services/

 For more information, visit, http://www.cic.gc.ca/english/newcomers/services/index.asp